poolofstake/PSK/MVP/README.md

 # Smart contract with QRC20 IOU token for Pool of Stake MVP (backend) designed for QTUM testnet

-For trying it these are the details:
+For trying it, these are the details:
 <br>
 First of all, you need a qtum core wallet, you can download it here: https://github.com/qtumproject/qtum/releases
 <br>